 This cupid wreath can really get you excited and in the mood for Valentine’s Day.
 Using three different types of greenery, a super cute red cupid wood cut out, and some red roses you’ll love the look of this romantic wispy cupid Valentine wreath!

-- First you need to take your cupid wood cut out and see where you would like to place your wooden cupid with heart.
-Staple in a cable tie right at the neck portion of the cut out.
+- First, you need to take your cupid wood cut out and see where you would like to place your wooden cupid with heart.
+A staple in a cable tie right at the neck portion of the cutout.
 You will now put a little bit of glue behind your cable tie that you threaded behind the staples to help hold it in place so it does not wiggle that much.

 - Now you are going to do this same thing on the back of the heart for an additional anchor point.
 Place two staples and thread your cable tie through the staples.
 Then place glue behind the cable tie to help secure it.

 - Now lay your wreath flat and put your cupid cut out onto the wreath and using your cable ties secure your cupid to your wreath form.